renovatebot/renovate/docs/usage/config-validation.md

 ### Pass files to check as CLI arguments

 Or you can pass the files to check to the `renovate-config-validator` program as CLI arguments.
+You can use this to check config files with non-default names, like when you're using preset repositories.
 For example:

 ```console